 The Spartan sanctuary of Artemis Orthia is also the find-spot of other unusual series of votive offerings, among which are the curious tiny lead relief-figurines, representing a winged goddess (24.195.4), a variety of human figures, and different kinds of animals.

-In the second half and particularly in the last quarter of the sixth century B.C., Laconian crafts declined in quantity and quality.
-Laconian painted pottery was driven out of its old markets by Athenian exports.
-There were still remarkable achievements in bronze statuary, as evinced by a hollow-cast bronze statue head in Boston, but gradually Laconian artists abandoned the characteristic stylistic traits of the region and adopted more generic conventions of Late Archaic Greek art.
+In the second half and particularly in the last quarter of the sixth century B.C., Lakonian crafts declined in quantity and quality.
+Lakonian painted pottery was driven out of its old markets by Athenian exports.
+There were still remarkable achievements in bronze statuary, as evinced by a hollow-cast bronze statue head in Boston, but gradually Lakonian artists abandoned the characteristic stylistic traits of the region and adopted more generic conventions of Late Archaic Greek art.